bmichele/getCleanDataProject/README.md

 * *Inertial Signals (folder)*
 Contains the raw data used to compute the 561 features reported in *X_train.txt*.
 Contains various tables of dim 7352x128.
 128 is the number of numerical output obtained from the device in each observations for body acceleration, angular accelerations, (...) used to compute the features.

-The test dataset has a similar structure, with the following differences:
+The test dataset *UCI HAR Dataset/test* has a similar structure, with the following differences:

 * The observations are only 2947, and correspond to the observations taken on the 30 individals selected randomly to build the test dataset.